ammulashiva/physical_design_using_asic/README.md

 endmodule

 ```
-in the above code when 'sel changes the always block is evaluated and the 'y' values get updated.
+**I**n the above code when 'sel changes the always block is evaluated and the 'y' values get updated.
 But for a mux 'y' gets updated when ever the value of 'i0' or 'i1' changes with respect to the 'sel' value so the simulatior shows the wrong value/output . so in order to correct that that we need to replace the always block sensitivity list with '*' . as shown below :

  ```bash